Maluen/webmiddle-project-search-news/README.md

 ## Resuming

-The application uses the [Resume](https://github.com/webmiddle/webmiddle/tree/master/packages/webmiddle-service-resume) service, this means that the search will be resumed in case the process is stopped before the search is complete (crash, etc.).
+The application uses the [Resume](https://github.com/webmiddle/webmiddle/tree/master/packages/webmiddle-component-resume) component, this means that the search will be resumed in case the process is stopped before the search is complete (crash, etc.).

 To start a fresh new search, just delete the `output` folder.